eltreum0/eltruism/Latest.md

 Updated for Retail 11.1.5
 Fixed an issue where Borders didn't work nicely with Information Panel on Top
 Fixed Archeology Bar Title Text not moving correctly
 Fixed the Spark texture on some Reversed Castbars
+Fixed an error when using French Locale